0x1eef/setcred/README.md

 The following example queries a list of feature names, and then proceeds to enable, disable and restore the system default for the "mprotect" feature.
+As a final step, we query the status of the "mprotect" feature.
-These changes are scoped to the `/usr/bin/mdo` binary:
+Each method in the example is scoped to the `/usr/bin/mdo` binary:

 ```go
 package main